Hillsborough County has HOPE for Justice!

 Too many children are being arrested for first time misdemeanors in Hillsborough County and Florida.
 HOPE is organizing to reduce the arrests of children by getting decision makers to expand the use of the Civil Citation Program in our county and the state of Florida.
 Read more…

 The current high cost of housing overburdens and stresses the economic livelihood, stability, and security of working families, veterans, and seniors with low incomes in our county.
 HOPE is organizing to establish a Hillsborough Affordable Housing Trust Fund with a designated public funding source to meet the critical housing needs of tens of thousands of families.
+We got the county to allot $5.125 million for the construction and rehab of more affordable housing in the 2019 County Budget.
 Read more…

 Hillsborough County senior population has seen the greatest percentage growth of all age groups.
 However, home-based and community-based services, which allow seniors to live with dignity and independence, have decreased significantly.
 These services include door-to-door transportation to grocery stores and doctor visits and aides to help with basic home chores and personal care.
 The decrease of these services will be a worsening problem, as the population of seniors ages 60+ is expected to nearly double by 2040.
-HOPE is organizing to expand these senior services to meet the growing needs.
-Read more…
+HOPE is organizing to expand these services.
+We got the county to allot $3 million to the Department of Aging Services to increase in-home services.
+Since December 2017, over 1,900 additional seniors have been served.

 UPCOMING EVENTS – Get Involved!